Bava Bavamaridi: Plot

 Bhoopathi reveals his plan to his sister and asks her to help him to abduct Raghava Rao's wealth, but Chintamani has undergone a personality change after realizing her mistake when Raghava Rao gave respect to her.
 She now wants to be a respectable woman and is extremely grateful to Him for having given her the chance to reform.
 She berates and opposes her brother, and makes it clear that she will inform Raghava Rao about his plan.
 Bhoopathi feels betrayed by his sister lost his only source of income, which was the money from his sister's song-and-dance performances.
 In a fit of rage, he plunges a knife into her stomach and kills her.
 He then makes an effort to frame Raghava Rao for Chintamani's murder.

 At Climax Raju dispatches the villains, where Janaki knows real murder of Chintamani and she announces in speaker where fight place in Temple.
 He fought with villains rescues Geeta and protects Raghava Rao's honour.
 Raghava Rao, now reconciled with his beloved and loyal Raju, gives Geeta in marriage to him.

-Production

-Jayam Ravi, son of film's producer Mohan who went to become a popular actor in Tamil films appeared as child actor portraying the younger version of Suman.